Spring Cleaning on the Outside of Your Home

-Most manufactured homes, including ones we offer, have vinyl siding.
+Most manufactured homes have vinyl siding.
 While vinyl siding has a number of benefits, it does need to be cleaned just like any other housing material, and there are a few steps you can take and materials to use to make it a little easier for you.

 The first step (after you clear off all obstructions and exterior decorations – sorry, hanging lamps, but you’re just in the way now!) is to scrub the worst areas before applying a hose.
 If you have any kind of scrubbing brush on a pole (to get those hard-to-reach areas) you’ll want to use those first.
 A simple mixture of white vinegar and water – one cup of vinegar per gallon of water – will work for most anything you have on the outside of your home, but for mold or tougher stains you may want to employ something a bit stronger like Simple Green or Moldex.
 If the outside of your home is a brighter color or you want something tougher than vinegar, bleach could work as well – just make sure to not get any on your clothes!

 After the vinegar and water treatment, all you have to do now is hose it off!
 To avoid damaging the siding on your home we recommend avoiding using a power washer.
 A standard hose using a cone-shaped spray will suffice to wash the cleaning solution off and prevent harm to the vinyl.

 From there you can move on to the front doors and deck!
 These can be handled with a simple mix of water and laundry detergent (feel free to add bleach if heavy stains are present), a good scrubbing, and a hose to rinse it off.